Tim86/vue2048/README.md

 1. Keep track of swype movements, keep in state.
     1. Use that info to add slide effects on tiles that are "updated".
     1. Change slide method names to be more logical, true to real life.
+1. Finish the movement function, each dir is diffrent, use the best.

+## Caveats

+Using `overflow-y:hidden` to prevent the chrome android reload.

 ## Deploy to surge.sh